jovulic/lazy-promise/README.md

 ## **📌 Description**

-`Lazy Promise` is a lightweight utility for **lazily initializing** values in JavaScript and TypeScript.
+`LazyPromise` is a lightweight utility for **lazily initializing** values in JavaScript and TypeScript.
 Its main feature is lazy evaluation, ensuring that no computation occurs until the value is explicitly awaited.
-Additionally, `Lazy Promise` supports lazy chaining.
+Additionally, `LazyPromise` supports lazy chaining.

 ## **✨ Features**